ecnepsnai/Lucy/README.md

 ## Setup

 Installing lucy is easy!
-Just upload all of the files and open it in your web browser.
+Make a database for Lucy to use, upload all of the files and open it in your web browser.
 You will be automatically brought to the setup page.

 ## Todo